On images of sofic systems

 As in \cite{Kr} our arguments are based on the construction of a compact-open set such that the entries of any point into the set under the action of the shift are sufficiently spaced.
 This set is used to separate periodic events from non-periodic events.
-Also, we create sufficiently long periodic events by replacing words by words with the same context.
-At certain stages of our constructions we find it neceessary to choose a time direction.
+Also, we create sufficiently long periodic events by the use of certain auxiliary maps, that we introduce in Section 3.
+In a preliminary Section 2 we introduce notation and recall some tools.
+At certain stages of our constructions we find it necessary to choose a time direction.
 This choice is always arbitrary.

-Acknowledgment: Thanks go to Jan Nielsen for a discussion on the results of his thesis, and to Mike Boyle for his assistance.
+Acknowledgement: Thanks go to Jan Nielsen for a discussion on the results of his thesis, and to Mike Boyle for his assistance.